Don’t Believe the Lie That Change Is Always Bad

 Sure, it’ll be odd to work on homework and listen to class lectures in my bedroom.
 It’ll be weird to simply walk to the fridge instead of having to go to the cafeteria for meals.
 It’ll take some adjustment to figure out my schedule and how long assignments will take.

 But these changes that seem bad can actually be very good.
-Personally, I think Satan wants us to believe the lie that change is bad so that we’ll despair.
+Personally, I think that Satan wants us to believe the lie that change is always bad so that we’ll despair.
 Because when we despair about the changes ahead of us—and the changes currently in our midst—we give up.

 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
 (Romans 8:28-30 NASB)

-Here’s the silver lining: The coronavirus is bigger than me and you, but the coronavirus isn’t bigger than God.
-I don’t want you to despair because of the changes you’re currently facing.
-And, since the opposite of despair is hope, please hold onto hope.
-Trust in the One who is greater than the coronavirus.
-Look for that silver lining.
+Here’s the silver lining about the coronavirus and the changes it brings: The coronavirus is bigger than us, but it’s not bigger than God.
+I don’t want you to despair because of the changes that you’re currently facing.
+And since the opposite of despair is hope, please hold onto hope.
+Trust in the One who’s greater than the coronavirus.
+Look for those silver linings.
+And don’t believe the lie that change is a bad thing—because God can use change to change us.